michaelarman/deepRL-tennis/README.md

     - Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86_64.zip)

 2. Place the file in the path of the project folder and unzip (or decompress) the file.

-### Instructions
+3. Install the requirements by running `pip install -r requirements.txt`

-Install the requirements by running `pip install -r requirements.txt` Solve the environment by training multiple agents to play tennis
+4. Solve the environment by training multiple agents to play tennis